 Revenue from commercial spaces creates unique benefits

-One-hundred percent all Mission Housing commercial rents help support the resident and community services provided at each apartment building.
+A substantial portion of Mission Housing commercial rent income helps support the resident and community services provided at each apartment building.
 This additional revenue helps keep Mission Housing Resident Services remain self-funded — leaving grants and other funding sources available to other San Francisco organizations.
 The market-rate commercial spaces help Mission Housing provide below market rate opportunities for smaller commercial and nonprofit tenants.

-For more info about leasing commercial space from Mission Housing Development Corporation, connect with Asset Manager Julie Sontag.
+For more info about leasing commercial space from Mission Housing, connect with Sam Moss.